GAP-LAB-CUHK-SZ/MVImgNet/README.md

 ## MVPNet
 MVPNet now contains 87,825 point clouds from 180 categories.
 Please fill out the following [form](https://docs.google.com/forms/d/e/1FAIpQLSeZlpezgzmCufD94meHv-Pl_54RpNu2jZqMsyW2GCkVouyomQ/viewform?usp=sf_link) to download MVPNet.

+## Demo
+MVImgNet is also shown by Voxel51 at [here](https://cvpr.fiftyone.ai/datasets/mvimgnet/samples), which is publicly demo-able!

 ## License

 The data is released under the MVImgNet Terms of Use, and the code is released under the Attribution-NonCommercial 4.0 International License.